 If you believe it is best to leave the family home, it is important to keep records of any money you take and how it is spent.
 Withdrawing more than 50% of the money in a joint bank account will be scrutinized by the court.
 Keep track of rent payments and other living expenses so you have proof to show the court where the funds went.
 Some other factors that will be taken into consideration are child support payments, alimony payments, and any other financial issues specific to your case.
 Your Divorce attorney can advise you of the most effective course of action to protect your interests.

-Our experienced divorce lawyers fight to protect your rights and help you understand the divorce process.
-If you are going through a divorce and need to update your estate plan, our top Divorce lawyers and Support attorneys can assist you with those issues as well.
+At Perna & Abracht, LLC, Our experienced divorce lawyers fight to protect your rights and help you understand the divorce process.
+If you are going through a divorce and need to update your estate plan, our top Divorce lawyers in Chester County and Support attorneys can assist you with those issues as well.